Great Basin Desert: Subregions

 The U.S. Environmental Protection Agency defines its Central Basin and Range ecoregion as Level III: it is at the third level of a tree of ecoregions that cover North America.
 It further defines sub-ecoregions at Level IV, which describe differences in the ecoregion at different locations.
 The map shows the Level IV EPA ecoregions in Nevada.
 The low-elevation ecoregions lie in the Great Basin shrub steppe, while the high-elevation ones lie in the Great Basin montane forests (as defined by the WWF).

 Salt deserts

 The Salt desert ecoregion is composed of nearly level playas, salt flats, mud flats, and saline lakes.
 These features are characteristic of the Bonneville Basin: they have a higher salt content than those of the Lahontan and Tonopah playas ecoregion, below.
-Water levels and salinity varies from year-to-year, during dry periods, salt encrustation and wind erosion occur.
-Vegetation is mostly absent, although scatted salt-tolerant plants, such as pickleweed, iodinebush, black greasewood, and inland saltgrass occur.
+Water levels and salinity varies from year to year.
+During dry periods salt encrustation and wind erosion occur.
+Vegetation is mostly absent, although scattered salt-tolerant plants, such as pickleweed, iodinebush, black greasewood, and inland saltgrass occur.
 Soils are not arable and there is very limited grazing potential.
 The salt deserts provide wildlife habitat and serve some recreational, military, and industrial uses.
+A prime example of this ecoregion is the Bonneville Salt Flats.